Diethylethanolamine: Preparation

-It is also possible to prepare it by the reaction of diethylamine and ethylene chlorohydrin.
+It is also possible to prepare it by the nucleophilic substitution of diethylamine and 2-chloroethanol.

 Safety

-Diethylethanolamine is an irritant to the eyes, skin, and respiratory system.
+Diethylethanolamine is an irritant to the eyes, skin, and lungs.
 The Occupational Safety and Health Administration and the National Institute for Occupational Safety and Health have set occupational exposure limits for workers handling the chemical at 10 ppm (50 mg/m3) over an eight-hour workday.